host_cache table provides

-The timestamp of the last connection attempt seen from the client in the
+The timestamp of the most recent connection attempt seen from the client in the

 The timestamp of the first error seen from the client in the

-The timestamp of the last error seen from the client in the
+The timestamp of the most recent error seen from the client in the

 host_cache table has these